ObjectIsAdvantag/sparkguest/README.md

 ### Guest tokens

-Guest tokens have a JWT format, and are signed with your 'Guest Issuer Application' secret so that Cisco Spark can be assured of its origin.
+Guest tokens have a JWT format, and are signed with your 'Guest Issuer Application' secret so that Webex can be assured of its origin.
-It contains an expiration date so that Cisco Spark will refuse to generate access tokens - via the /jwt/login endpoint - after the expiration date.
+It contains an expiration date so that Webex will refuse to generate access tokens - via the /jwt/login endpoint - after the expiration date.

 **Example of Guest token**